leaningtech/cheerp-utils/include/client/README.md

 # Accessing the DOM, under the hood

-Duetto provides access to the DOM using a simple convention on the way the APIs are declared.
+Cheerp provides access to the DOM using a simple convention on the way the APIs are declared.
 All the APIs are compiled to the corresponding function call inside the generated JavaScript code with no intermediate implementation.

-The convention used by Duetto is to declare all the functionalities provided by the browser in the ```client``` namespace.
+The convention used by Cheerp is to declare all the functionalities provided by the browser in the ```client``` namespace.

 ~~~~~~~~~~~~~{.cpp}
 		namespace client